Table of contents

 Don’t be afraid to ask for more change if you feel like you didn’t get enough.
 If you receive the wrong change, it really could have been an honest mistake.
 This has happened to us with street vendors as well as proper stores.

 Mexico City is very, very, very big, and we can’t stress that enough.
 As a visitor, there are so many interesting things to do that it’s not even possible to do it in three months, which is the amount of time Dan has spent in CDMX over the years!

-Your best bet is to stick to the places outlined in some of our guides like this one and we assure you that there’s no need to wander off the traveler path.
+Your best bet is to stick to the places outlined in some of our Mexico City photo spots guide, and we assure you that there’s no need to wander off the traveler path.